wireapp/wire-server-deploy/ansible/README.md

 Assuming blue servers are serving version 42 and we want to upgrade to version 43.

+We are going to be working on the group_vars files in the cailleach (https://github.com/zinfra/cailleach) repository, located under `environments/prod/inventory/group_vars/`

 In this case the initial group vars for the `sft_servers_blue` group would look like this:

 ```yaml
 sft_servers_blue:
   vars: